Rachel True

-Rachel India True (born November 15, 1966) is an American actress.
-She is best known for her roles in such films as The Craft (1996), Nowhere (1997), and Half Baked (1998).
-True is also known for her role as Mona Thorne on the UPN sitcom Half & Half, which ran from 2002 to 2006.
+Rachel India True (born November 15, 1966) is an American actress best known for her roles in films such as The Craft (1996), Nowhere (1997), and Half Baked (1998).
+True is also known for her leading role as Mona Thorne on the UPN sitcom Half & Half (2002–2006).

 Early life

 True was born in New York City, the middle of three children.
 Her father is of Ashkenazi Jewish descent, whereas her mother is of African American heritage.
 Her younger sister, Noel, is also an actress.
 True attended New York University.